- U.S. District Court for the Northern, Central and Eastern Districts of California

 - Hon.
 John E. Munter (Ret.), San Francisco Superior Court, Complex Litigation Department

-Mark Ram is an associate at Cotchett, Pitre & McCarthy, LLP, and focuses his practice on antitrust law and complex litigation.
+Mark Ram is a senior associate at Cotchett, Pitre & McCarthy, LLP, and focuses his practice on antitrust law and complex litigation.
 Mark devotes most of his work hours prosecuting antitrust class actions where CPM is court-appointed lead or co-lead counsel, including:

 - In re Qualcomm Antitrust Litigation (N.D.
 Cal.);